…the author

 Since then, it’s been a whirlwind of book signings and guest appearances at various events in Arizona and California.

 Craig has also authored numerous short stories and comics in the horror and Steampunk genres.
-He has also written articles for Z Magazine and is actively involved in a very high profile project that will announced in the coming months.
+He has also written articles for Z Magazine.

 Craig is currently working on his next project, a dark comedy series called “The Oceanview Trilogy”.
-The first book in the series “God Just Wanted To Play Golf” was released in 2018.
-He is 55,000 words into the second book “Lucifer Just Wanted To Pet Kittens” due sometime in 2021.
-Unless 2021 is the same as 2020, then he will go George R.R.
-Martin and spend ten years on it.
+The first book in the series “God Just Wanted To Play Golf” was released in 2019.
+Book two, “Lucifer Just Wanted To Pet Kittens” was released in 2022.
+He is 75,000 words into the third book “Death Just Wanted To Eat Waffles” due in late 2026.

 This wasn’t Craig’s first foray into screenwriting.
-Craig previously co-wrote the James Bond parody screenplay “Butterfinger” which was put on moratorium while the Butch G. Cat movie was in production.
-This project while represented by an agent, regretfully did not pass pre-production.
+Craig previously co-wrote the James Bond parody screenplay “Butterfinger”.
+This project while represented by an agent, regretfully was not picked up by a studio.

 …the presenter